 2 Segment information (extract)

 In accordance with IFRS 8 “Operating Segments”, information for the Group’s operating segments has been derived using the information used by the chief operating decision maker.
-The Group’s Executive Committee has been identified as the chief operating decision maker in accordance with its designated responsibility for the allocation of resources to operating segments and assessing their performance, through the Quarterly Business Reviews chaired by the President of Sage and Chief Financial Officer.
+The Group’s Executive Committee has been identified as the chief operating decision maker in accordance with its designated responsibility for the allocation of resources to operating segments and assessing their performance, through the Monthly Business Reviews chaired by the Chief Operating Officer.
 The Executive Committee uses organic and underlying data to monitor business performance.
 Operating segments are reported in a manner which is consistent with the operating segments produced for internal management reporting.

-The Group is organised into nine key operating segments: North America (excluding Intacct) (US and Canada), North America Intacct, Northern Europe (UK and Ireland), Central Europe (Germany, Austria and Switzerland), France, Iberia (Spain and Portugal), Africa and the Middle East, Asia (including Australia) and Latin America.
+The Group is organised into nine key operating segments (eight following the disposal of the Brazilian businesses during the year): North America (excluding North America Sage Intacct) (US and Canada), North America Sage Intacct, Northern Europe (UK and Ireland), Central Europe (Germany, Austria and Switzerland), France, Iberia (Spain and Portugal), Africa and the Middle East, Asia (including Australia) and Latin America.
 For reporting under IFRS 8, the Group is divided into three reportable segments.
 These segments are as follows:

-- North America (North America (excluding Intacct) and North America Intacct)
+- North America (North America (excluding North America Sage Intacct) and North America Sage Intacct)

 - Northern Europe